auth0/docs/articles/server-platforms/aspnet/01-login.md

 > This package will add a `LoginCallback.ashx` to your project, which will process the login.

-## Configure Callback URLs
+## 2. Configure Callback URLs

 After authenticating the user on Auth0, we will do a POST to the `/LoginCallback.ashx` URL on your website, e.g. `http://localhost:PORT/LoginCallback.ashx`.
-For security purposes, you have to register this URL on the [Application Settings](${manage_url}/#/applications/${account.clientId}/settings) section on Auth0 Admin app.
+For security purposes, you have to register this URL in the [Client Settings](${manage_url}/#/applications/${account.clientId}/settings) section on Auth0 Admin app.

 ![Callback URLs](/media/articles/server-platforms/aspnet/callback_url.png)

-## Filling Web.Config with your Auth0 Settings
+## 3. Filling Web.Config with your Auth0 Settings

 The NuGet package also created three settings on `<appSettings>`.
 Replace those with the following settings:

 ${snippet(meta.snippets.setup)}

-## Triggering Login Manually or Integrating Lock
+## 4.Triggering Login Manually or Integrating Lock

 <%= include('../../_includes/_lock-sdk') %>

-## Accessing User Information
+## 5. Accessing User Information

 Once the user successfully authenticated to the application, a `ClaimsPrincipal` will be generated which can be accessed through the `Current` property: